jon-jacky/home/commonplace.md

 27 Jul 2020

 - *A History of Histories* by John Burrow, on *The Civilization of the Renaissance in Italy* by Jacob Burckhardt (1860). p.
-391 - 3022 (no link):
+391 - 3922 (no link):
-  "Burckhardt (considers them) ... the bearers of Renaissance civilization: artists and architects, humanist scholars and men of letters. ... in Burckhardt's picture, (they) are typically without the supports and constraints of traditional institutions -- of guilds or universities -- or are only very loosely attached to them. ...
-(Burckhardt writes:)
+  "Burckhardt (considered them) ... the bearers of Renaissance civilization: artists and architects, humanist scholars and men of letters. ... in Burckhardt's picture, (they) are typically without the supports and constraints of traditional institutions -- of guilds or universities -- or are only very loosely attached to them. ..."
+Burckhardt wrote:

       For an ambitious youth, the fame and brilliant position of the humanists were a perilous temptation. ...
 He was thus led to plunge